 18. For Counts and Amounts (Color) click Options, then click Symbols.
 Choose a color ramp that stands out from the basemap.
 If necessary, click Invert to show the higher values in darker colors.

-From a visual analysis, it appears that Eastern Europe and South America have the lowest levels of poverty.
+From a visual analysis, it appears that Europe, North America, and South America have the lowest levels of poverty.
 Several African countries report high levels of poverty, as do the Asian nations of Turkmenistan, Uzbekistan, and Papua New Guinea.
-Some countries, such as the United States and Australia, haven’t reported data for this metric.
+Some countries, such as Libya and Saudi Arabia, haven’t reported data for this metric.

 19. Click OK, then Done and save the map.